Limited Liability Partnership Registrations – Requirements and Advantages

 Eligibility Criteria: Ensure if the business is applicable under LLP since it is only applicable to specific businesses where the association of professionals is required like lawyers, accountants, doctors, etc. Any LLP must have at least one Indian national as a partner

 Business name: Names must be chosen in a way that they are not similar to the already existing names and are not undesirable to the government(s).
-One must ensure the availability of the name for registration through simple searches in trademarks, domain names, list of companies available in the MCA (Ministry Of Corporate Affairs) portal, and a simple google search.
+One must ensure the availability of the name for registration through simple searches in trademarks, domain names, a list of companies available in the MCA (Ministry Of Corporate Affairs) portal, and a simple google search.
 Once a name is finalized they should be suffixed with LLP and the same should be reserved for further processing through Central Registration Centre.

 LLP Agreement: Though not a mandate document, it is always advisable to have the LLP agreement in place that has the details of duties and roles of the partners, governing principles, rules and regulations, capital contributions (if any), profit-loss sharing, etc.